Sunday, February 16, 2014

 No workers were underground at the time, and no contamination, injuries or damage have been reported.

-Energy Department spokesman Roger Nelson says the 139 workers aboveground at the site near Carlsbad were told earlier Saturday to stay where they were as a precaution.
-He says none of them tested positive for contamination, and all non-essential personnel were released.
+Energy Department spokesman Roger Nelson said that the 139 workers aboveground at the site near Carlsbad were told Saturday to stay where they were as a precaution.
+None of them tested positive for contamination, and all non-essential personnel were released, Nelson said.

-Nelson says surface samples show no contamination, implying the leak was "not significant."
+The surface samples show no contamination has been detected, implying the leak was "not significant," he said.